ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 ---
 # Facts

-By default, whenever you run an Ansible playbook, Ansible first gathers information (“facts”) about each host in the play.
+By default, whenever you run an Ansible playbook, Ansible first gathers some information (“facts”) about each host in the play.
 ```
 $ ansible-playbook playbook.yml